 The multi-institutional Enabling Practical-scale Quantum Computing (EPiQC) Expedition is creating educational materials for the next generation of computer scientists for quantum computing.
 It holds tutorials at conferences to cross-train existing researchers and has developed resources for teaching young students that emphasize real-world analogies, visual representations, and minimal math.
-EPiQC has produced two EdX course series: an advanced series on Quantum Computer Systems, and a series introducing quantum computing to a broad audience, which will be released in the summer of 2021.
+EPiQC has produced two EdX course series: an advanced series on Quantum Computer Systems, and a series on Quantum Computing For Everyone.
 For computer scientists and engineers unfamiliar with quantum computing systems, a textbook by Ding and Chong introduces the basics of quantum software and how classical optimization techniques can be adapted to the quantum setting.

 QuSTEAM: Convergent Undergraduate Education in Quantum Science, Technology, Engineering, Arts and Mathematics, funded by the National Science Foundation (NSF) Convergence Accelerator, aims to change how quantum information science and technology is taught throughout the United States.
 Led by scientists from five universities across the Midwest, QuSTEAM works to redesign quantum science education, working together with industry and national laboratories to develop a diverse, capable, and effective quantum workforce.